bandang0/theiaonline/tutos/enhancing-output.md

     self.OutputFormat = helpers.tools.readOutputFormat(settings.fname + '.ui')
     ```

-2. To print the beams characteristics, use the `OuputLines` method (like in the previous paragraph), but **passing the `OutputFormat` attribute** along.
+2. To print the beams characteristics, use the `outputLines` method (like in the previous paragraph), but **passing the `OutputFormat` attribute** along.

     ```python
     # in the writeOut method of the Simulation class, in the "beam listing" section
-     outList = tree.OutputLines(self.OutputFormat) # instead of just tree.OutputLines
+     outList = tree.outputLines(self.OutputFormat) # instead of just tree.outputLines()
     ```

-3. Reimplement the `OutputLines` using the new argument to customize the output.
+3. Reimplement the `outputLines` using the new argument to customize the output.
 For example, imagine that we want the beam length, power and Rayleigh ranges to be output, and that the output format file thus has this content:

 ```text
 Length